SamuelVachon/SOEN342/README.md

 `make run`: this will run the program if the user has initilized the DB and the container is up and running.

 It is adviced for the user to go over the makefile to look at all the options available to run the program and handle the DB container.

+Link to the video showing how to use the system :https://youtu.be/Sq_YBgPC7Ag